cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* System.Collections.Generic.IDictionary<string, string>

+Specifies a list of user-defined key/value pairs that will be used for filtering the query results to nodes with the given metadata values present.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#node_meta PreparedQuery#node_meta}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#node_meta PreparedQuery#node_meta}

 ---